libp2p/specs/3-requirements.md

 `libp2p` also solves the problem with discoverability of resources inside of a network through *records*.
 A record is a unit of data that can be digitally signed, timestamped and/or used with other methods to give it an ephemeral validity.
 These records hold pieces of information such as location or availability of resources present in the network.
 These resources can be data, storage, CPU cycles and other types of services.

 `libp2p` must not put a constraint on the location of resources, but instead offer ways to find them easily in the network or use a side channel.

+## 3.8 Messaging

+Efficient messaging protocols offer ways to deliver content with minimum latency and/or support large and complex topologies for distribution. `libp2p` seeks to incorporate the developments made in Multicast and PubSub to fulfil these needs.

+## 3.9 Naming

+Networks change and applications need to have a way to use the network in such a way that it is agnostic to its topology, naming appears to solve this issues.